Teh-Lemon/Homu-Editor/README.md

 Just add the **WakabaGames/StickyNote component** onto any gameobject.
 Add it onto an empty (child) game object if you want to move it around.
 ![StickyNotes screenshot](Doc/Images/StickyNote.png)

+# Homu Suite

+Also consider checking out the other packages in the [Homu Suite](https://github.com/search?q=Teh-Lemon%2FHomu) for Unity.